wulkano/Kap/docs/plugins.md

 ### Edit services

-Only supported in Kap versions >= 3.2.0
+Only supported in Kap >= 3.2.0.

 An edit service lets you add an entry to the edit menu in the Kap editor window and process the recording before it gets converted and exported.
-The edit service receives an `mp4` file which is generated from the recording after triming the duration and adjusting the size.
-It's expecrted to produce another `mp4` file at the given output location, which will then get passed on to the appropriate share service.
+The edit service receives an `mp4` file which is generated from the recording after trimming the duration and adjusting the size.
+It's expected to produce another `mp4` file at the given output location, which will then be passed to the appropriate share service.

 The edit service is a plain object defining some metadata:

 - `title`: The title used in the export menu.
+For example: `Reverse`.\
-For example: `Reverse`.<br>The text should be in [title case](https://capitalizemytitle.com), for example, `Slow Down`, not `Slow down`.
+  The text should be in [title case](https://capitalizemytitle.com), for example, `Slow Down`, not `Slow down`.
 - `configDescription`: A description displayed at the top of the configuration window.
 You can use this to explain the config options or link to API docs.
 Any links in this description will be parsed into clickable links automatically.
 - `action`: The function that is run when the user clicks the menu item.
 [Read more below.](#action)
 - `config`: Definition of the config the plugins needs.
 [Read more below](#config).